Judicial Reviews at the Federal Court

 Frequently asked questions

 You probably still have many questions about Judicial Reviews.
+We’ve got some answers for you here:

 • This depends on your specific case.
 While only 20% of immigration applications obtain Leave at the Federal Court, some applications reach a settlement before Leave.
 In other words, IRCC consents to the application for Judicial Review and reassigns your immigration application to another immigration officer.